ewandennis/word-salad/README.md

 ```bash
 mkWordSalad
 ```
-...will return something like "jet typist" or "indefinable sugarloaf".
+That will return something like "jet typist" or "indefinable sugarloaf".

 To do that programmatically: